Home Blog Advice Should I Play High School or Club Soccer?

 Level of Play

 High school soccer teams can vary widely in terms of skill level, as players are drawn from a specific geographic area and may have varying levels of experience.
-On any team, there could be a big bench full of players from rec, travel and club teams.

 Club soccer, on the other hand, often attracts more dedicated and skilled players who are looking to play at a higher level.
 This can be a good option if you are looking to challenge yourself and improve your game.

-Unfortunately or fortunately, the high school landscape has changed over the last decade and young players are finding it more rewarding to play for their club rather than their high school.
-This is mostly due to the loyalty from playing on the same club team in previous years.
+More so on the boys side, the high school landscape has changed over the last decade and young players are finding it more challenging to play for their club rather than their high school.

 Coaching and Training

-High school soccer coaches are often teachers or volunteers who may not have extensive soccer experience.
-Some do, some don’t.
-But they should know the fundamentals to get by and run proper practices and set a good game strategy.
+But, they should know the fundamentals to get by.
+They should at least run effective practices and set a good game strategy.
 They usually get a stipe-end for their time.

 Competition